cardano-foundation/developer-portal/docs/cardano-integration/creating-wallet-faucet.md

 - [Yoroi](https://yoroi-wallet.com/#/) : **Yoroi Wallet** is the official **Cardano** light-wallet, It is available as a **mobile application** and as a **browser extension**.

-  A light-wallet means that users will not be forced to download the entire blockchain, Instead **Yoroi** hosts a backend server and downloads the blockchain data for the user without the user exposing sensitive data(**Private Keys**) to the server and ultimately maintaining security.
-This achieves a faster experience for the user due to the fact the user will not have to wait for minutes to hours before being able to use the wallet.
+  A light-wallet means that users will not be forced to download the entire blockchain, Instead **Yoroi** has a backend server and downloads the blockchain data for the user without the user exposing sensitive data(**Private Keys**) to the server and ultimately maintaining security.
+This achieves a faster experience for the user due to the fact the user will not have to wait for hours before being able to use the wallet.

   It is open-source mainly being developed by [Emurgo](https://emurgo.io), A company based in [Japan](https://en.wikipedia.org/wiki/Japan) which focuses on Business and Enterprise adoption of the **Cardano** blockchain.
 It is also one of the three foundational entities of the **Cardano** project.